The right running shoes

 If you’ve got particularly high or ridged arches you may belong to the rare breed of Supinators – where you put a lot of pressure down the sides of your feet and the ball of your foot barely gets a look in.
 This can result in shin splints as impact shock ricochets up your legs – flexible, well-cushioned Neutral Running Shoes will still be best.

 This should give you a general idea.
-It’s only a guideline and there are exceptions to every rule, so where possible come and visit us.
+It’s only a guideline and there are exceptions to every rule, so it's always best to have your own personal gait analysed (see below for more info).
 Meanwhile, if you’ve any comments or questions get typing below, I’d love to hear from you.